-Passengers brace yourself: flying in Western Canada will be cheaper when WestJet Airlines' new Encore regional service takes flight in June.
+Passengers brace yourself: flying in Western Canada could be cheaper when WestJet Airlines' new Encore regional service takes flight in June.

 The airline will first offer daily flights between Calgary and Fort St. John and Nanaimo, B.C., as well as routes between Vancouver to Victoria, using a fleet of 78-seat Bombardier Q400 turboprop aircraft, the company announced on Monday.

-Encore is expected to ignite fresh competition with rival Air Canada, which recently announced more flights in Western Canada.
+Encore is expected to ignite fresh competition with rival Air Canada, which recently announced more flights in Western Canada described at the time as a "pre-emptive move on the part of Air Canada to get out and protect its turf,” according to Rick Erickson of RP Erickson and Associates in Calgary.

 The low-cost carrier could sharply reduce airfares for regional flights.
 The introductory fare on one-way Fort St. John routes are $109 plus taxes, or up to about $172 and change.
 Routes between Vancouver and Victoria are $49, plus taxes.